B-Houser/LTV-Numbers-Docs/keap.md

 5. Click "Allow"
 6. Click "Sync Data"

-The above initiates the data sync and may take some time to complete.
+The above initiates the data syncing process and may take some time to complete.